-12. Make sure you’re complying with city or county (if you’re a US resident)
+14. Make sure you’re complying with city or county or federal requirements

 Even though you have complied with state laws to form your LLC or Corporation, you need to also contact the city or county where your LLC is located to determine if you need any business license or permit.

 These requires vary, depending on where your business is located, and what what industry you’re in.